sredevopsorg/ghost-on-kubernetes/README.md

 ## Features

 - Both Ghost and MySQL components run as non-root user in Kubernetes, which significantly improves security, in addition to our custom image enhancements.
-- Multi-arch support (amd64 and arm64).
+- Multi-arch support (amd64 and arm64) and also a dev variant with sqlite support.
 - We use the official Node 22 Jod LTS image as our build environment.
 [Dockerfile](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/Dockerfile#L5).
 - We introduce a multi-stage build, which reduces the final image size and improves security by removing unnecessary components from the final image.
-- [Distroless Node 22 Debian 12](https://github.com/GoogleContainerTools/distroless/blob/main/README.md) as our runtime environment for the final image stage.
+- [Distroless Node 22 Debian 13](https://github.com/GoogleContainerTools/distroless/blob/main/README.md) as our runtime environment for the final image stage.
 - The official Ghost image used gosu, but we removed it in favor of a clean and native container based executions.
 Now everything runs as non-root (UID/GID 65532) inside the Distroless container.
 This change alone reduces 6 critical vulnerabilities and 34 high vulnerabilities reported by Docker Scout in the original Ghost image.
 References:

   - Example scan for the [Ghost Official Image](https://hub.docker.com/_/ghost/tags)